ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

       https_port: 4321

     ```
-    The code above allows DDEV to map port 4321 to the container `DDEV describe` providing additional info.
+    The code above allows DDEV to map port 4321 to the container.

 ## Extra info